s-u/macosvm/README.md

 See `macosvm -h` for a minimal help page.
 Note that this is an experimental expert tool.
 There is a lot of debugging output, errors include stack traces etc - this is intentional at this point, nothing horrible is happening, but you may need to read more text than you want to on errors.

 See [the Wiki](https://github.com/s-u/macosvm/wiki) for more tips and information.

+Since version 0.2-2 you can launch scripts when the VM is up - e.g. see [launch.sh](https://github.com/R-macos/vm-scripts-mini-r/blob/master/launch.sh) for a simple example that retrieves the IP address and can be used as a base for automation.

 ### Details